massimilianoSirgiovanni/Masked-Autoregressive-Flow-Models-for-Music-Generation/README.md

 - vaeModel --> contains the class for defining a simple VAE model;

 **ATTENTION**: To be able to carry out the example developed for the thesis it is necessary to unzip the file --> ./savedObjects/dataset/2_bar/dataset_complete_program=0.zip

-Summary of the work done:

-In the first case,.
-In the second case, each sequence associated with a different note is processed by a different MAF with its own parameters.

-Lastly, the last approach designed is the Multivariate MAF, where tracks are considered as multivariate sequences.
-With this approach, it is possible to capture relationships between different notes in different time steps.

-In parallel with the theoretical treatment, the thesis approach is based on practical tests and experiments, offering a tangible experience of the impact of such models on music generation.
-Through the analysis of the results obtained during the research journey, the effectiveness and relevance of applying these models to music emerge.
-The conducted experiments demonstrate good accuracy and the ability to generate pleasant and original melodies, highlighting the innovative potential of this interdisciplinary convergence.

-Finally, the thesis proposes future avenues for deepening and expanding the work done, suggesting ways to further explore the potential of these models and test more complex configurations.